-Instead of = use <– For example, instead of x = 5 you would write x <– 5
+For example, some exam boards will use <– instead of = so instead of x = 5 you would write x <– 5

 WHILE x < 5 DO OUTPUT x END WHILE

-Write your key words in CAPITALS – you won’t actually lose marks for not doing so, but it makes your pseudocode clearer, and the clearer that it is, the easier it is to mark!
+It is a good rule of thumb to write your keywords in CAPITALS – you won’t actually lose marks for not doing so, but it makes your pseudocode clearer, and the clearer that it is, the easier it is to mark!

 Use the links below to access the current pseudocode guides: